ramgorthi04/gist/planner_hints.md

 }

 ### Analyze the top-selling products for the last month
+Plan:
 {
     "Plan": {
         "1": {
-                "Request": "Filter orders from the last month", "DataNeeded": "orders",
+            "Request": "Create a list of products and the number of times they were ordered last month", "DataNeeded": "orders",
-                "PaginationNeeded": "True",
+            "PaginationNeeded": "False",
             "RequiresCode": "True",
             "RequiresQuery": "False"
-            },
-            "2": {
-                "Request": "Create a list of products sorted by their number of sales from the filtered orders", "DataNeeded": "1",
-                "PaginationNeeded": "True",
-                "RequiresCode": "True",
-                "RequiresQuery": "True"
         }
     }
 }